The research teams

 Self-Assembled Molecular Systems

-The team is interested in the understanding and control of the processes of self-assembly and self-organisation programmed on the molecular level, and in their dynamics and cooperative effects up to macroscopic scales.
-This expertise enables them to generate complex systems capable of interacting with their environment and adapting to it through emergence processes.
-In terms of applications, such properties will be necessary in order to realise this next generation of so-called “smart” materials.
+Nicolas Giuseppone’s team is interested in the understanding and generation of self-assemblies and controlled molecular movements, their dynamics and cooperativity.
+The objective is to generate complex systems capable of interacting with and adapting to their environment through emergent processes.
+From an application point of view, such properties will be necessary for the next generation of smart materials.

 Nicolas Giuseppone